Consistent Risk Estimation in Moderately High-Dimensional Linear Regression: Main results

-\textbf{Proof sketch.} Below, we sketch the proof.
+Below, we sketch the proof of Theorem \ref{THM:MSE}.
 Details are in Section \ref{sec:MSE}.
 As the first step, in Lemma \ref{lem:AMP=GLM1}, we show that $\hat{\tau}$, introduced in \eqref{eq:taudef}, is uniquely defined.
 Hence, the heuristic recipe we mentioned in Section \ref{sec:reAMP} leads to a well-defined estimate for $\extra$.
 Note that Lemma \ref{ssec:discamp_lo} does not provide any information on the quality of this estimate.

-\begin{lemma} Under Assumption O.\ref{ass:Convex}, for any $(\vX,\vy,\vbeta)$, \BE \gamma \= \dotp{\frac{\fl''(\vy-\vX\vbeta)}{\frac{1}{\tau}+\frac{1}{\delta\gamma}\dotp{\frac{1}{1+\tau\reg''(\vbeta)}}\cdot \fl''(\vy-\vX\vbeta)}}, \EE defines a one-to-one mapping between $\gamma\in \bbR^{+}$ and $\tau\in \bbR^{+}$. \end{lemma} The proof is given in Section \ref{sec:uniquesolution}.
+\begin{lemma} Under Assumption O.\ref{ass:Convex}, for any $(\vX,\vy,\vbeta)$, \BE \gamma \spaceequal \dotp{\frac{\fl''(\vy-\vX\vbeta)}{\frac{1}{\tau}+\frac{1}{\delta\gamma}\dotp{\frac{\hat{\vsigma}^2}{\hat{\vsigma}^2+\tau\reg''(\vbeta)}}\cdot \fl''(\vy-\vX\vbeta)}}, \EE defines a one-to-one mapping between $\gamma\in \bbR^{+}$ and $\tau\in \bbR^{+}$. \end{lemma} The proof is given in Section \ref{sec:uniquesolution}.
 According to this lemma, a unique value of $\hat{\tau}$ satisfies \eqref{eq:taudef}.
 Using this unique value we can calculate the unique $\hat{\theta}$ that satisfies \eqref{eq:thetadef}, and obtain the following estimate of $\extra$:

 To compare this risk estimate with $\lo$, we first simplify $\lo$ in the following proposition.